milind-acads/used-car-prices/README.md

 6.  **Deployment:** (To be added)

 ## Exploratory Data Analysis / Data Understanding and Data Preperation Details
 The dataset has 426880 items in the beginning.
-Here are some observationas about the data:
+Here are some observations and cleanup steps performed on this data:

 1. There are many unrealistic values in pricing like "3736928711" or "1234567890" and many more.
-All these were deleted
+All those were deleted
 2. Columns like 'id', 'VIN' etc. were deleted as they have no impact on the pricing
 3. There were few cars with high odometer readings like 1000000.
 Deleted all items with more than 300000 odometer as it is considered outlier
 4. Found and deleted a few cars with less than 100 odometer rating but are older than 2015